SUKstudent/Virtual-Prompt-War-H2S/README.md

 ## 📝 Note

-This is a lightweight prototype built for demonstration purposes, focusing on concept, design, and user experience.
+This is a lightweight prototype designed to demonstrate AI-inspired crowd management using simulated real-time data, showcasing how intelligent insights can improve crowd flow, reduce waiting times, and enhance the overall event experience.

 -----